andre-abadi/ECU_CSG3303_Optometer/README.md

         year = {2018}
     }
 ```
-- The following reference gives attribution to the oauthor of the riginal [ESRGAN](https://github.com/xinntao/ESRGAN) code used in this repository:
+- The following reference gives attribution to the oauthor of the original [ESRGAN](https://github.com/xinntao/ESRGAN) code used in this repository:
 ```
     @article{wang2018esrgan,
         author={Wang, Xintao and Yu, Ke and Wu, Shixiang and Gu, Jinjin and Liu, Yihao and Dong, Chao and Loy, Chen Change and Qiao, Yu and Tang, Xiaoou},